aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ### Aptos ecosystem

 - Aptos ecosystem refers to various components of the Aptos blockchain network and their interactions.
 It involves the community, community-driven projects, and events.
+See [Contribute to the Aptos Ecosystem](../community/index.md) for all possible ways to join Aptos.

 ### Aptos Explorer

-- Aptos Explorer is a product that helps users to examine in detail the activities on the blockchain, which include account information, validators, and transactions.
+- [Aptos Explorer](https://explorer.aptoslabs.com/) is an interface that helps users examine in detail the activities on the Aptos blockchain, which include account information, validators, and transactions.
-- This tool help users to be certain of the work they do using Aptos wallets as well as other areas in the blockchain.
-Find out more at: [Use the Aptos Explorer](https://aptos.dev/guides/use-aptos-explorer/).
+- This tool help users validate the work they do using Aptos wallets and other tools in the blockchain.
+Find more details at [Use the Aptos Explorer](../guides/use-aptos-explorer.md).

 ### Aptos Framework
 The Aptos Framework defines the public API for blockchain updates and the structure of on-chain data.
 It defines the business logic and access control for the three key pillars of Aptos functionality: payments, treasury, and on-chain governance.
 It is implemented as a set of modules written in the Move programming language and stored on-chain as Move bytecode.